Surge protectors are all the same, right? Why do you need a special one for your garage?

-Additionally, each surge protector, power strip and extension cord will have maximum wattage and amperage ratings that you need to stay below.
-It’s critical that you pay attention to both.
+Additionally, each surge protector, power strip, and extension cord will have maximum wattage and amperage ratings that you need to stay below.
+You must pay attention to both.

 Let’s run through an example:

-In my garage, three of my most commonly used devices could overload a small garage surge protector by themselves.
+Three of my garage’s most commonly used devices could overload a small garage surge protector by themselves.

-My Air King fan has a draw of 2.2 amps at high speed.
-My garage dehumidifier has a draw of just under 5 amps when it’s running.
-If I vacuum out my car while both of these are running, I could easily overload my garage surge protector.
+My Air King industrial fan draws 2.2 amps at high speed, and my garage dehumidifier draws just under 5 amps when it’s running.
+If I vacuum out my car while both are running, I could easily overload my garage surge protector.

 Of all the garage surge protectors that I tested, my favorite is the Yellow Jacket 5138, which also happens to be one of the cheapest.